Wolfenstein: The New Order: Critical response

 The game's use of an alternate history concept, with the Axis victory in World War II, was commended by many reviewers.
-IGN's Moriarty and GameSpot's Hindes called it "interesting", with the former naming it one of the standout points of the game.
+IGNs Moriarty and GameSpots Hindes called it "interesting", with the former naming it one of the standout points of the game.
 Jason Hill of The Sydney Morning Herald called the concept "absorbing", while Owen Anslow of The Mirror called it "intriguing".
-Destructoid's Chris Carter felt that the development team "went all the way" and spent a lot of time on the game's concept.
+Destructoids Chris Carter felt that the development team "went all the way" and spent a lot of time on the game's concept.

 The graphical design of the game received commentary from reviewers.
-GameSpot's Hindes praised the visual design, noting that it accurately captured the time period, while effectively depicting the alternate storyline in which the game is set.
+GameSpots Hindes praised the visual design, noting that it accurately captured the time period, while effectively depicting the alternate storyline in which the game is set.
 Taljonick of GamesRadar stated that the game's level design contributes to his enjoyment of the shooting sequences.
 He also praised the size of the levels, enjoying the possibility of participating in a large gunfight "with some sort of plan".
 Kotaku's Fahey praised the level design for similar reasons, admiring the degree of detail in the game.
-Digital Spy's Liam Martin shared mixed commentary on the design, noting that the character models are animated well, but the game is "hardly a shining example of next-gen graphical potential".
+Digital Spys Liam Martin shared mixed commentary on the design, noting that the character models are animated well, but the game is "hardly a shining example of next-gen graphical potential".
 ABC's Alex Walker criticized the game's graphical design, commenting that the developers "focus[ed] their attention" on other aspects of the game.

 Most critics and commentators shared the opinion that The New Order was better than they were expecting from a Wolfenstein game.
 Jon Blyth of Official Xbox Magazine called the game an "unexpected gem", while ABC's Walker said that he "never expected [to] enjoy [the game] so much".
 The Sydney Morning Heralds Hill said that the game ensures that the series is "a relevant force again", while Destructoid's Carter felt that the game "does wonders for essentially rebooting the franchise without rendering all the previous stories moot".
 Edge agreed, calling the developers "brave".
 Tom Watson wrote in New Statesman that The New Order was "the big surprise of the year" for "modernis[ing] this old classic", praising its graphics, game play, and plot.